 - From the same Staged Rollout drop-down menu, select Edit Staged Rollout.

-On the APK Files tab (which is now editable), replace the staged rollout APK with your original APK.
+On the App Information tab (which is now editable), replace the staged rollout APK with your original APK.
 Make sure the

 versionCodeis higher than the